UCL-CCS/TIES_MD/TIES_MD/doc/source/install.rst

 --------------------------

 .. note::
-    There is no conda version of PYMABR 4.0 for linux-ppc64le FEP will not work until this is updated.
+    There is no conda version of PyMABR 4.0 for linux-ppc64le FEP will not work until this is updated.

 To use the OpenMM protocol in ``TIES_MD`` on ``linux-ppc64le`` a custom version of ``OpenMMTools`` is needed to perform the alchemical transformations of the system and allow for thermodynamic integration calculations.
 In order to install the custom version of ``OpenMMTools`` run::